apache/flink/docs/dev/stream/operators/windows.md

 In this example, the results for time window `[0, 5)` from the first operation will also end up in time window `[0, 5)` in the subsequent windowed operation.
-This allows calculating a sum per key and then calculating the top-k elements within the same window in the second operation. and then calculating the top-k elements within the same window in the second operation.
+This allows calculating a sum per key and then calculating the top-k elements within the same window in the second operation.

 ## Useful state size considerations